SAP-samples/teched2022-DT261/exercises/ex0/README.md

    - Now, add your user to the Role Collection by entering your user id in the ***ID*** field as shown on the screenshot.
 Click on your user from the value help.
 Then, click the ***Save*** button.

       > **Note**
-      > You have to use the pre-created user for the on-site TechEd hands-on workshop.
+      > You have to use the pre-created user for the SAP TechEd Hands-On Lab.
 Please ask your instructors for more details.

       ![](images/18.png)